-1 When creating the form, select "Email later" button at the bottom of the form before you save it.

-- 2 When you're ready to email the forms, choose File > Email Forms. - 3 On the Select Forms to Email window, review the list of forms to email.
-Be sure the ones you want to send are checked.
-Uncheck the forms you don't want to send. - 4 Click Send.
+- 1 When creating the form, select "Email later" button at the bottom of the form before you save it. - 2 When you're ready to email the forms, choose File > Email Forms. - 3 On the Select Forms to Email window, review the list of forms to email.
+Select the ones you want to send. - 4 Click Email.